MPC-Berkeley/barc_lite/me131_docker/project_readme.md

 This will then copy the contents of `/project_code` (by default) into the correct directory then rebuild the ROS packages.
 After executing this script, if we were to run the experiment again, we should see the speed and heading of the car oscillate.

 While you can certainly modify the version of `project_controller.py` at `/barc_lite/workspace/src/mpclab_controllers/mpclab_controllers/lib/mpclab_controllers/project_controller.py` directly, the reason we have set up this workflow is to minimize the chance that you lose the changes you made if the container gets deleted, since storage in a container is ephemeral.

+While you are free to design your controller however you want, keep in mind that it needs to run at **10 Hz** on a desktop with an Intel Core i9-12900KF CPU and 64 GB of RAM.
+This is especially important if you plan on designing any optimization based control.
+The container comes with `numpy`, `scipy`, and [`casadi`](https://web.casadi.org/), which contains tools for performing optimization based control design.

 ## Modifying the Vehicle Dynamics Simulator